Diffusion-Driven Generation of Minimally Preprocessed Brain MRI

 We also showed that our synthetic images (except for noise prediction outputs) can be segmented by methods like SynthSeg.
 Their volumes, while not exactly aligned with the testing distribution, were quite close, with velocity and flow prediction methods aligning better than sample results.

-Code (and pre-trained weights) for these models is available on Github
+Code and pre-trained weights for these models are available on GitHub.